redux-saga/redux-saga/README.md

 }
 ```

-To run our Saga, we'll have to connect it to the Redux Store using the `redux-saga` middleware
+To run our Saga, we'll have to connect it to the Redux Store using the `redux-saga` middleware.

 #### `main.js`
 ```javascript